Table of Contents

 The change in volume of cement after setting or hardening is caused due to the “unsoundness of cement.”
 The expansion of cement after setting causes disruption of the hardened mass and create severe difficulties concerning strength and durability of the structure.

-Soundness test of cement is conducted to ensure that cement doesn’t show any expansion after hardening and to find out the uncombined lime in cement (excess lime) In simple words this test is conducted to check “unsoundness of cement”
+Soundness test of cement is done to ensure that cement doesn’t show any expansion after hardening and to find out the uncombined lime in cement (excess lime).
+In simple words, this test is conducted to check “unsoundness of cement”

 Causes of Unsoundness of cement:-

 - Unsoundness is caused due to the presence of excess of lime in cement.

 - Inadequate burning at kiln during manufacturing of cement.